Admissions for Physician Assistants

 Freshman Admission Requirements

+All students must enroll in the program as freshman.
 Admission to the Physician Assistant program at the freshman level requires the following:

 - a minimum Q.P.A. of at least 3.0 (admitted freshman usually have a GPA much higher than the minimum)